There's no one-size-fits-all solution for calls-to-action (CTAs), especially when you have multiple audiences perusing your website at any given time.

 The best part about this type of CTA is that it is really easy to customize.

 Here's what it can look like:

-So what happens when someone becomes a lead but isn't quite ready to lay down the moolah for your product or service?
-You've got to entice them with another type of offer -- but one that is more aligned with your product offering than a typical top of the funnel marketing offer.
+You'll need to entice them with another type of offer that is more aligned with your product offering than a typical top of the funnel marketing offer.

 Here's a prime example of what one looks like:

-Again, if you have smart CTAs, you can use them at the end of blog posts -- but you also might consider placing them on product pages, as potential customers may want to do one last bit of research before taking the plunge.
+Again, if you have smart CTAs, you can use them at the end of blog posts.
+However, consider placing them on product pages, as potential customers may want to do one last bit of research before taking the plunge.

 This is an example of what a sales-focused CTA would look like:

-If you are throwing an event -- whether online or in person -- it's pretty clear you're going to want to get people (and a lot of them) to attend.
+If you are throwing an event, whether online or in person, it's pretty clear you're going to need people to attend.

-For customers, you might consider placing this on their login page, dashboard, or even on the page you offer them a receipt.
-Or for leads, you could make this CTA appear in your blog sidebar.
+For customers, place the CTA on their login page, dashboard, or on the page you offer them a receipt.
+For leads, make this CTA appear in the blog sidebar.
 The possibilities are endless.